Equal opportunity and workforce programs | On-the-job training program

 - Did you contact the union halls for eligible OJT trainees?

-- Did you contact employees to gain referrals of other minorities, women and disadvantaged person applicants?
+- Did you contact employees to gain referrals of other minorities, women, and/or disadvantaged person applicants?

-- Did you develop in-house employment referral incentives to recruit minorities, women and disadvantaged person applicants?
+- Did you develop in-house employment referral incentives to recruit minorities, women, and/or disadvantaged person applicants?

-- Did you review and follow up on previously received applications from minorities, women and disadvantaged persons when hiring opportunities arose?
+- Did you review and follow up on previously received applications from minorities, women, and/or disadvantaged persons when hiring opportunities arose?

-- Which community organizations and other channels did you contact to solicit minorities, women and disadvantaged person workers to fill training positions?
+- Which community organizations and other channels did you contact to solicit minorities, women, and/or disadvantaged persons to fill training positions?

-- Did you interview minorities, women and disadvantaged person applicants even if it did not produce an employee?
+- Did you interview minorities, women, and/or disadvantaged persons (even if it did not result in hirings)?

 - Did you contact MnDOT Office of Civil Rights to locate other resources for eligible OJT trainees?

-The GFE explanation must include all supporting documentation, including emails, contact numbers, timelines, dates and any other relevant information.
+The written explanation must include all supporting documentation such as emails, contact numbers, timelines, dates, and any other relevant information.
 Missing or incomplete information is not considered.

 Review by Office of Civil Rights